skip to content

 Layers in Ghostty Terminal

-Ghostty, a modern cross-platform terminal emulator, takes a similar approach with its keybinding system.
+Ghostty, a cross-platform terminal emulator, takes a similar approach with its keybinding system.
 Here’s an example configuration:

 keybind = alt+t=new_tab